 - “I’d date him, even though he’s transgender.”

-This section includes information on being an outspoken ally in larger groups, at work or at school.
+Here's how to be an outspoken ally in larger groups, at work or at school!

 Speak out in support of transgender people and transgender rights.
 Politely correct others if they use the wrong name or pronoun for a transgender person.
 More broadly, it is important to challenge anti-transgender remarks, jokes, and conversations.
 It can be scary to speak out, but loud and visible support for transgender rights can show transgender people that they are accepted, encourage other allies to speak out, and help change the minds of people who aren’t supportive of transgender people yet.